tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 ### The Tip of The Iceberg

-Packets contain a large amount of information, so it's always best to start with what we can see easily.
+Packets (also referred to as frames) contain a large amount of information, so it's always best to start with what we can see easily.
 Let's take a look at the _Packet Listing_ window and gather the information from there first.
 We are going to use `Basics.pcap` in this section.

 ![](DNS_listing.png)